Sirshendu2000/SViT-GLIF/README.md

 pip install -r requirements.txt

 # Experiments
-To run the SViT-GLIF model on CIFAR10 dataset, run the following commands in terminal
+To train and test the SViT-GLIF model on CIFAR10 dataset, run the following commands in terminal

 cd cifar10

+python train.py

+To train and test the SViT-GLIF model on CIFAR100 dataset, run the following commands in terminal

+cd cifar100

+python train.py

+To train and test the SViT-GLIF model on miniImageNet dataset, run the following commands in terminal

+cd mini_imagenet

+python train.py